MarsSwimmer/get_lrc/README.md

 # Get_Lrc
 show current lrc of YesPlayMusic on status bar for Ubuntu gnome.

-> Only work for YesPlayMusic.
+> Work for YesPlayMusic and LXMusic.

 This project is written in Go.